-The 'phonebook of Internet', the DNS (Domain Name System) has a long history and still, by default, relies on the protocol that does not encrypt query data.
-That means your requests for resolving the web site addresses are transmitted in an open form.
-DNS traffic is vulnerable to attackers, because there is a possibility to "overhear" the communication channel and then intercept unprotected personal data.
-Internet service providers can monitor traffic and basically collect everything about which sites you visit, as well.
+As we know, the DNS (Domain Name System) protocol does not encrypt requests, and data is transmitted openly.
+DNS traffic is vulnerable to cybercriminals as there is an opportunity to 'eavesdrop' on the communication channel and intercept unprotected personal data.
+ISPs can monitor traffic and collect data about what sites you visit.

-This behaviour can be changed by using an encrypted channel.
 Special DNS protocol extensions, DNS over TLS (DNS over TLS, or DoT, RFC7858) and DNS over HTTPS (DNS over HTTPS, or DoH, RFC8484) are developed to ensure the security of DNS traffic.
 Their main purpose is to encrypt DNS traffic to prevent interception and provide additional privacy and security.
 We won't cover the theory in detail in this article.
-Information on how DoT and DoH specifically work and what exactly is their improvement over prior implementations can be found on the following pages:
+Information on how DoT and DoH work can be found on the following pages:

 There are also lists of public DNS services that support DoT/DoH:

-Beginning with the stable release of version 3.1, KeeneticOS is enabled to support DNS over TLS and DNS over HTTPS protocols.
+Starting with version 3.1, KeeneticOS supports DNS over TLS and DNS over HTTPS protocols.
 Below, we will guide you to encrypt your DNS traffic, as sent over the router, by default.

 NOTE: Important!
 When the DoT/DoH protocol is enabled, all incoming DNS queries will be sent to the server address specified during the configuration.
-The DNS servers that are received from your ISP and/or manually registered DNS servers will not be used, except for the (manually configured) DNS servers that exclusively apply to requests of specific domains and/or via select interfaces.
+The DNS servers received from your ISP and/or manually registered DNS servers will not be used.

-In order for the DoT/DoH protocol to work, system components: 'DNS-over-TLS proxy' and 'DNS-over-HTTPS proxy' are needed to be installed.
-Please open 'System components options' menu by clicking on 'Component options' button in the 'Management - System settings' section, and mark the required components for installation.
+For the DoT/DoH protocol to work, system components: 'DNS-over-TLS proxy' and 'DNS-over-HTTPS proxy' are needed to be installed.
+Please open 'System component options' menu by clicking on the 'Component options' button in the 'Management - System settings' section and mark the required components for installation.

 Proceeding then with the setup on the 'Internet Safety' page under the 'Network Rules' menu section.
 Navigate to the 'DNS Configuration' tab.

-TIP: Note: When there are multiple DNS-over-TLS and/or DNS-over-HTTPS servers specified in the router settings, system resolver will use them in the order of priority that's based on the measured response time.
+TIP: Note: When multiple DNS-over-TLS and/or DNS-over-HTTPS servers are specified in the router settings, the system resolver will use them in the order of priority on the measured response time.

 Checking the settings

-On that page, click the "Check My Browser" button to start the DNS query processing test.
+Click the 'Check My Browser' button on that page to start the DNS query processing test.

-To repeat the test please press "Run the test again" button on page.
+To repeat the test, please press the 'Run the test again' button on the page.

-This is normal and due to when Internet filters are enabled, it is set is to block the transit DoT/DoH by default to avoid DNS query leaks.
+This is normal, and when Internet filters are enabled, it is set to block the transit DoT/DoH by default to avoid DNS query leaks.